commschamp/comms_protocols_cpp_src/text/library/fields.md

 ```

 When the endian is known and fixed (for example when implementing third party
-protocol according to provided specifications) and there is little chance it's ever going
+protocol according to provided specifications), and there is little chance it's ever going
 to change, the base class for all the fields may be explicitly defined:
 ```cpp
 using MyProjField = comms::Field<false>; // Use big endian for fields serialisation